gagneurlab/dependencies_DNALM/README.md

 ## Requirements

+### Software
 SpeciesLM and RiNALMo models require FlashAttention-2 to be installed (https://github.com/Dao-AILab/flash-attention).
+For details on the packages and versions we used during development and testing, please refer to requirements.txt.
+These recommendations are provided for reproducibility but your code may run with other versions.
+The software was developed and tested on Linux using Python 3.8.17.

+### Hardware
+NVIDIA GPU (tested on A40)

 ## Data

 Data with intermediate files for the diffferent manuscript notebooks can be found at: https://doi.org/10.5281/zenodo.12982537

+## SpeciesLM availability

+The SpeciesLM models are available in huggingface at https://huggingface.co/collections/johahi/specieslms-678a39261cfff01c1fa3ae41 or at https://doi.org/10.5281/zenodo.12982537.